Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"World's largest diamond discovered in South Africa".</h2 head><h3 quote align='center'>"On this day in 1905, a diamond that weighed over a pound was found in the Premier Mine in South Africa.
-When it was presented to the mining office, however, it was dismissed as a worthless crystal and tossed out a window.
-It was recovered soon after and sold in 1907 to the king of Britain.
-The gem, which became known as the Cullinan diamond, eventually spawned 9 major stones and 96 minor stones.
+<h3 OTD<h2 head>"Dante exiled from Florence".</h2 head><h3 quote align='center'>"On this day in 1302, Italian poet Dante Alighieri was exiled from Florence by his political enemies.
+The city was embroiled in conflict involving two contentious factions within the Guelf political party\u2014the Whites and the Blacks.
+Dante was ultimately exiled for choosing to side with the Whites.
+While in exile, he wrote his best-known poem: The Divine Comedy.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD